GhtGhoster/mq-verlet/README.md

 The purpose of this project is to familiarize myself with simple physics simulations, shaders, and using `egui` and `macroquad` crates.

+Presets are made with a fullscreen or near fullscreen window at FHD resolution in mind.

+This code is undocumented as it was an exploratory project with me having very little to no idea of what I was doing as I was doing it.
+Even so, the code should be structured relatively nicely, hopefully enough so that it's readable and undestandable without excessive headaches.

 More interesting crates to look out for in the future:
 - [`quad-storage`](https://crates.io/crates/quad-storage)
 - [`quad-url`](https://crates.io/crates/quad-url)